December 07th, 2022

 University City is a Charlotte neighborhood surrounding the University of North Carolina campus.
 Northeast of Charlotte, University City is neighbored by the town of Harrisburg to the east and Concord to the northeast.
 The Charlotte Motor Speedway can be found on the neighborhood’s outskirts along with the Concord Mills Mall.

 University City is a great place for business.
 Home to University Research Park, one of the biggest research parks in North Carolina, as well as the PNC Music Pavilion.
 In 2009 Ikea opened its first and currently, its only store in the Carolinas, in the University City neighborhood.
 Within its unofficial borders, University City has a population of 160,000 (including Harrisburg and Concord).

-Dilworth’s streets are lined with charming bungalows, mature oak trees, sidewalks, and houses with great front porches with an occasional Victorian or two-story colonial mixed in.
+Dilworth’s streets are lined with charming bungalows, mature oak trees, sidewalks, and houses with grand front porches with an occasional Victorian or two-story colonial mixed in.
 East Boulevard is the main road serving Dilworth and its restaurants, coffee shops, retail stores, and offices.
-Charlotte’s largest hospital, Carolina Medical Center is located in Dilworth.
+Charlotte’s largest hospital, Carolina Medical Center, is located in Dilworth.

 SouthPark is a large neighborhood and edge city in Charlotte.
 The SouthPark Mall is a big local draw with 1.8 million square feet of retail, restaurants, and more.
 At the intersection of Fairview Road and Sharon Road, the neighborhood of SouthPark is located six miles south of Uptown Charlotte.

 SouthPark is a residential area, as well as one of the largest business districts in Charlotte with an estimated 40,000 employees.
 The neighborhood of SouthPark has an estimated population of 18,000 which makes it peaceful at night and noticeably busier by day.